JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 * For a list of choices, add a separate table column of drop-down cells (see [Table](table.md#editing-values)).
 * If a link in every tree or table line has meaningful formatting, leave it:
 ![](11_table.png)
-*Links in the “Push Commits” window have the format that helps understand the relation between them: “[remote repository] : [branch]”.
+*Links in the "Push Commits" window have the format that helps understand the relation between them: "[remote repository] : [branch]".
 Moving these links elsewhere would break this meaning.*

 ### External link icon